MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 **Example:**

 Assuming you get 15-GB database storage and 20-GB file storage per 100,000 customer profiles.
 If your subscription includes 300,000 customer profiles, your total storage capacity is 45 GB (3 x 15 GB) database storage and 60-GB file storage (3 x 20 GB).
-Similarly, if you have a B-to-B subscription with 30,000 accounts, your total storage capacity is 45 GB (3 x 15 GB) database storage, and 60-GB file storage (3 x 20 GB).

 Log capacity isn't incremental and fixed for your organization.